Rankings & Reviews

 “Ralph Waldo Emerson said an institution is the lengthening shadow of one person.
 What has happened and is happening at Denison proves it.
 The change in ambience and ethos is palpable.
 It is a place where good things are happening and a new spirit is in the air … It is first rate.”

 In his quintessential book defining the true value of higher education and lauding the select group of colleges that get it right, Lauren Pope gives Denison high marks for its curriculum, its faculty, its approach to student development and the success of its alumni.
-Pope, a retired New York Times education editor, journalist, and highly respected student advocate, points out that Denison’s unique summer research opportunities for students, and its creative approach to career exploration and development add value to an already top-notch academic program.
+Pope, a retired New York Times education editor, journalist, and highly respected student advocate, points out that Denison’s unique summer research opportunities for students, and its creative approach to career preparation add value to an already top-notch academic program.
 The book praises Denison’s faculty and administrators for their hand-crafted approach to student development, as they fill the roles of teachers, mentors and counselors with aplomb.

 “Denison is a standardized test-optional school, giving applicants the choice of whether or not to submit test scores as part of their application.”